-With base price tags nearing five figures for the team-issued World Series rings, it should come as no surprise that most replicas shed all the high-end materials to reach the budget price points.
+With price tags nearing five figures for the team-issued World Series rings, it should come as no surprise that most replicas shed all the high-end materials to reach the budget price points.
 Depending on the quality and specifications, replica rings can be found online for as little as a few dollars and can also go for much higher.
 The normal price collectors can expect is around $40 to $60.

 Another popular outlet for World Series replica rings is the winning team itself.
 Whether to honor a significant anniversary of a previous title or to celebrate a recent championship, team giveaways have commonly included replica World Series rings from their history.
-Because baseball giveaway quantities can be as high as forty thousand items, availability and price makes these replica rings very appealing to collectors on a budget.
+Because baseball giveaway quantities can be as high as forty thousand items, availability and price make the replica rings very appealing to collectors on a budget.
 However, even SGA rings can reach high prices given the popularity of the team and how many are made.